Lessons from Dad, CEO: Conflict in the Family Business

 When we bring the family aspect into the business it is sometimes difficult to separate our personal roles from our business roles.
 Each member of family businesses tends to be passionate about the reputation of the business.
 We want to contribute to the success of the company and leave our impression or legacy.

 When we combine the passion for business success, the various roles we each plan and the human desire to be right, we’ve set ourselves up for conflict, disagreement, and potentially creating sides regarding the opinions of others.

-Conflict is inevitable.
+Conflict in the family business is inevitable.
 These differences of opinion can be deadly to the success or future of the business or family.
 However, if we recognize the potential for these conflicts to happen, we can create an environment where debate rather than conflict is good, and even healthy for the business and family.
-When there are family members within the business, regardless of the number of generations, there are a few steps that can be taken to create an environment that is not only healthy, but drives the business forward in a productive way.
+When there are family members within the business, regardless of the number of generations, there are a few steps that can be taken to create an environment that is not only healthy but drives the business forward in a productive way.

 When opinions differ, we sometimes think or say things like, “What are they trying to do to me?” or “They just don’t get it!”
 Stop and think about it for just a minute.
 What is the other person’s real intent?
 Do you believe that the other person is also trying to help the company be as successful?
 Or do you believe his/her true intent is to sabotage you or the success of the business?
 In most cases, it’s the former.
 Sometimes other people just have a different thought process, different perspective, or more information than you do.
 Believe in good intent.